Akhil-18/Prediction-of-Adult-Income-based-on-Census-Data/README.md

 5.Recall,
 Itis the number of correct positive results divided by the number of all relevant samples (total actual positives).

-Evaulation scores & Performance metrics obtained in our model:
+<b>Evaulation scores & Performance metrics obtained in our model:</b>

 Accuracy on test: 0.8019891500904159